 Martin is the project leader and initiator of MarconISSta.
 His main tasks are the management of the project and the negotiations with ESA, DLR and ARISS.
 He also developed the operations concept for the payload.
 Besides MarconISSta, he currently leads a DLR funded project called SALSA in which a spectrum analyzer payload for small satellites is being developed.

 Jens is a research assistant at the chair of space technology at TU Berlin and the systems engineer in the SALSA project.
 In MarconISSta he supports the students with his background knowledge on the LimeSDR payload.

-Alex is a student worker in SALSA and our FPGA expert.
+Alex B. is a student worker in SALSA and our FPGA expert.

-Alex is part of the structures team and helps with the management of the project.
+Alex L. is part of the structures team.

 Brian helps with the project management, documentation and verification processes.

 Connor is the lead of MarconISSta’s structures team.
 He 3D-printed the Astro Pi and ARISS Pi, designed the first housing for MarconISSta and helps in defining the requirements for MarconISSta.

 Ilja assembled the first Astro Pi.
 He also works on the calibration and operations procedures, and helps with the test procedures for the verification process.